-A recent Chrome OS update left some of my Linux apps rocking 90s cosplay.
-Here's how I got back a more modern look.
+A recent Chrome OS update sent some of my Linux apps back to the late 90s.
+Here's how to fix that.

-Graphical applications for Linux are typically built using one of several open source GUI frameworks, such as GTK, Qt, or wxWidgets.
+A lot of graphical applications for Linux are built using one of several open source GUI frameworks, such as GTK, Qt, or wxWidgets.
 These are roughly analogous to Cocoa on macOS, or parts of the Windows API (or WinRT) on Windows.
 Some well known applications developed with these toolkits include VLC Media Player (Qt), GIMP (GTK), or Audacity (wxWidgets).

-Chrome OS does not include this in its settings, so I had to look elsewhere.
+Chrome OS does not include this in its settings, so I had to dig deeper.